I know so many others have written about this topic lately, why do we need yet another running in cold weather post in the blogosphere?

 Where did I dream up all this stuff?

 - I have been running for a long time (40+ years) and have made most of the mistakes that you can make while running during the winter.
-While gaining this experience I was extremely lucky on more than a couple of occasions that I wasn’t seriously injured or worse – especially learning that yield to vehicles lesson.
+During this time I was extremely lucky on more than a couple of occasions that I wasn’t seriously injured or worse.

 Running outside in the Winter is not that bad once you are outside, getting out the door is usually the biggest hurdle, so as they say have fun and do it.
 However, there are days that it is better to just take a rest day and stay inside where it is warm, so use your common sense and be safe.

-Do you have any additional rules for running during the winter that I missed or you believe should have been included?
+Do you have any additional rules or ideas for running during the winter that I missed or you believe should have been included?